moussaka-crypto/Subnetto/README.md

 # Subnetting-Solver in C++

-This is a simple Subnettingquestions-Solver implemented in C++ as my first project.
+This is a simple Subnettingquestions-Solver implemented in C++ as one of my first projects.
 (Will get Updates).

 Currently it can support: